How MBA Programs Produce Leaders

 Method 2 – Knowledge building.
 MBA programs can produce leaders by improving the depth and breadth of each student’s knowledge base.

-Leadership training is, it seems, an increasingly small part of the MBA experience.
-General leadership theory is being crowded out by other subjects as student opt for specialized programs, with concentrations such as international business and health management.
+Leadership training is an increasingly small part of the MBA experience.
+General leadership theory is being crowded out by other subjects as students opt for specialized programs, with concentrations such as international business and health management.

 The availability of credible distance learning MBAs also allows each student to choose the program, however far away, that best matches their interests and career goals.
 As a result, the traditional MBA program, with a strong emphasis on leadership principles, is being chosen less.